christiskatsouris/Applied-Econometrics-R/README.md

 ## References

+- Banasik, J., Crook, J. N., & Thomas, L. C. (1999).
+Not if but when will borrowers default.
+Journal of the Operational Research Society, 50(12), 1185-1190.
 - Chen, S. (2019).
 Quantile regression for duration models with time-varying regressors.
 Journal of Econometrics, 209(1), 1-17.
 - Crook, J., & Bellotti, T. (2010).
 Time varying and dynamic models for default risk in consumer loans.
 Journal of the Royal Statistical Society: Series A (Statistics in Society), 173(2), 283-305.
 - Duffie, D., Eckner, A., Horel, G., & Saita, L. (2009).
 Frailty correlated default.
 The Journal of Finance, 64(5), 2089-2123.